The Problem: Burn Injuries, Burn Units and Infections

 AIONX® has partnered with a company to provide Contamination Source Identification (CSI)™ capabilities.
 CSI is an innovative, unparalleled metagenomics technology with the potential to enhance burn care in a variety of ways.
 The technology allows for comprehensive microbial community profiling of samples within hours.
 AIONX® is looking for burn care partners to assist with the development of these metagenomics capabilities to inform the smarter use of contamination-prevention technologies (like the AIONX® ActivSurface™ Covers) by empirically showing pathogenic transmission pathways.
 Other uses of the technology could involve the rapid identification of pathogens causing burn wound infections and the development of predictive capabilities to guide more directed use of antibiotics for effective early intervention.

-How We Show Support: AIONX® Satellite Symposium at the American Burn Association's 50th Annual Meeting
+How We Showed Support: AIONX® Satellite Symposium at the American Burn Association's 50th Annual Meeting

-AIONX® is attending the American Burn Association’s 50th Annual Meeting in Chicago, April 10-13, and will be hosting a Satellite Symposium to discuss how the AIONX® ActivSurface™ Covers and AIONX® CSI capabilities can help burn care teams provide cleaner, better care.
-Please visit us at booth #917 to view our products and learn about our technology.
+AIONX® attended the American Burn Association’s 50th Annual Meeting in Chicago on April 10-13, and hosted a Satellite Symposium to discuss how the AIONX® ActivSurface™ Covers and AIONX® CSI capabilities can help burn care teams provide cleaner, better care.

 Our Satellite Symposium Presenters: